RV Water Heater Repair: Revive Your Water Heating System With Expert Troubleshooting Tips

 • Tighten the poor ground on the electrodes.
 Insufficient grounding can lead to inconsistent ignition.
 Check the ground connections on the electrodes and tighten them to establish a reliable ground.

-Problem #9 - How to remove rotten egg smell
+Problem #9 – How to Remove Rotten Egg Smell

 If you notice a bad odor emanating from the hot water faucet of your RV, it is likely that you are experiencing a rotten egg problem known as hydrogen sulfide or sulfur water.
 This occurs due to a chemical reaction between released hydrogen and sulfur in the water, which is further exacerbated by bacterial growth.